mozilla/data-docs/src/cookbooks/bigquery/access.md

 > This method requires [BigQuery Access](#BigQuery-Access-Request) to be provisioned.

-If you want to use Spark locally (or via an adhoc GCP instance), we recommend the [Storage API Connector](https://github.com/GoogleCloudPlatform/spark-bigquery-connector) for accessing BigQuery tables in Spark as it is the most modern and actively developed connector.
-It works well with the BigQuery client library which is useful if you need to run arbitrary SQL queries (see the [Databricks](#databricks) section for a link to an example notebook) and load their results into Spark.
+If you want to use Spark locally (or via an arbitrary GCP instance in the cloud), we recommend the [Storage API Connector](https://github.com/GoogleCloudPlatform/spark-bigquery-connector) for accessing BigQuery tables in Spark as it is the most modern and actively developed connector.
+It works well with the BigQuery client library which is useful if you need to run arbitrary SQL queries and load their results into Spark (see the [Databricks](#databricks) section for a link to an example notebook demonstrating this technique).

 #### Databricks